 If the Director of Public Safety (or the director's designee) determines that a continued threat exists, Public Safety is required to release information about the reported incident to the campus community.
 Taking care to protect the identity of the survivor, Public Safety will release only information regarding the nature of the crime, the location in which the crime occurred, date and time of the incident, and any information that might help identify the accused party.
-The Public Safety Office will inform the campus community of the reported incident according to the Timely Warning Notification procedure.
-Any publicly available disclosures of the crime made pursuant to the Clery Act will not include any personally identifiable information about the victim.
+The Public Safety Office will inform the campus community of the reported incident according to the Timely Warning procedure.